chenosaurus/poker-evaluator/readme.md

 # Poker Hand Evaluator (TypeScript)

+This is a TypeScript port of the JS node module written by David Chen https://github.com/chenosaurus/poker-evaluator.

 Poker hand evaluator using the Two Plus Two algorithm and lookup table.
 The lookup table HandRanks.dat is included in the module.

 Capable of evaluating 3, 5, 6 and 7 card hands.
 The highest hand possible in a 3 card hand is 3 of a kind (straights & flushes do not apply to 3 cards).

 This can evaluate about 22MM hands per second on a quad-core 2.7GHz Macbook Pro.
 Run the speedtest.js file under /test to try it.

+---

+## Installation
+`npm install --save poker-evaluator-ts`
+  OR
+`yarn add poker-evaluator-ts`

 ---